voidtrance/klipper/docs/Config_Reference.md

 #horizontal_move_z: 5
 #   The height (in mm) that the head should be commanded to move to
 #   just prior to starting a probe operation.
 The default is 5.
+#max_fuzz:
+#   Optional maximum fuzzing distance.
+When set, the probe points will
+#   be offset by a random amount between [-max_fuzz, max_fuzz] in both
+#   X and Y. Fuzzing should be used on printers that use the nozzle
+#   when probing in order to avoid repeatedly touching the same spot.
 ```

 ### Deltesian Kinematics